KuLLuKeNaN/DIP392-ETIK/README.md

 ---

 ##  Setup & Run Instructions
+Download all the files.
 If you have account just open src/client/signin.html or if you dont have open src/client/signup.html

 ## Name	Role	Contribution Summary
 Irmak Kürekci:	Frontend Developer